ComputationalBiophysicsCollaborative/AsyncRE/README.md

 Installation
 ------------

-ASyncRE depends on few which are easily installed from PiP:
+ASyncRE depends on few modules which are easily installed from PiP:

     pip install numpy
     pip install configobj